-When arranging a school ski trip, there are a few essentials that everyone needs to keep them safe on the mountain.
-It's important that everyone is able to keep warm and dry on the slopes – no-one will enjoy a wet and cold experience!
+When arranging a school ski trip, there are a few essentials that everyone will need to keep them safe on the mountain.
+It's important that everyone is able to keep warm and dry on the slopes – no-one enjoys being wet and cold!

 So, here's what to pack for your school ski trip!